jasonlam604/gotest/README.md

 ## Prerequisite

-Assumption you have of installed GoLang and set the GOPATH, if not please refer to the (GoLang.org)[https://golang.org/] site
+Assumption you have of installed GoLang and set the GOPATH, if not please refer to the [GoLang.org](https://golang.org/) site

-As well, you will need to install (Glide)[https://glide.sh/] the package manager.
+As well, you will need to install [Glide](https://glide.sh/] the package manager).

 I personally used brew: